percona/pmm-doc/docs/dbaas/backup-restore.md

 2. Add add a backup storage location:

+!!! note alert alert-primary "Note"
+    Currently, only S3 is supported.

-   From the main menu, navigate to *Backups > Storage Locations > Add storage location* and enter all the required information to add a backup storage location.
+   From the main menu, navigate to *Backups → Storage Locations → Add storage location* and enter all the required information to add a backup storage location.
 For details, see [Prepare a storage location](../get-started/backup/prepare_storage_location.md).

 ## Create a backup schedule

 To create a backup schedule do the following: